SaaS / PaaS / IaaS . . . but what are we talking about?

 A natural remedy for the above is close cooperation with an implementation partner who has real experience in introducing SaaS services, gained in cooperation with various vendors.

-SaaS implementation is about service configuration, not software implementation
+SaaS implementation is actually service configuration, not software implementation

 The system available in the SaaS model is, as a rule, a global solution, designed to suit “everyone”.
 Its creators aim to universalize and standardize the handling of business processes, to realize the requirements from “all over the world” in one system.